CodeMaverick-143/Calculator_project_2024_1st_year/README.md

 Technologies Used
 HTML for structure
 CSS for styling and responsive design
-JavaScript for handling calculations and interactions
+JavaScript for handling calculations and interactions i add color and background to this calculator